Dre Campbell Farm

 9. Carolina Cross

 The Carolina Cross is the largest watermelon variety.
-The fruit is also capable of reaching over 200 pounds.
+The fruit can also reach over 200 pounds.

-Carolina grows to its full potential during the hot summer months.
+Carolina cross grows to its full potential during the hot summer months.

 10. Congo

-Congo is a unique watermelon that is extra sweet and has deep red, firm flesh.
+Congo is a unique watermelon with extra-sweet, deep-red, firm flesh.
 In 1950, it won the All-America Selections competition.

 11. Crimson Sweet

-Crimson Sweet is known for its delicious flavor as well as being one of the sugariest among the large watermelon types.
+Crimson Sweet is known for its delicious flavor and for being one of the sweetest among large watermelon types.

 Charles V. Hall of Kansas State University developed it.
-It was released in 1963 and, since then, has become a farmer’s favorite.
+It was released in 1963 and has since become a farmer’s favorite.

 You can find organic crimson sweet seeds online.